-Tredicine clan awarded multiple licences for Befana market in Piazza Navona.
+Tredicine family awarded multiple licences for Befana market in Piazza Navona.

 The Befana Christmas market returns to Piazza Navona after three years following the awarding of 48 operating licenses by the city administration of Rome mayor Virginia Raggi, of the anti-establishment Movimento 5 Stelle.